-Design and UX design are two of the most common design disciplines you’ll see (along with the hybrid UI/UX design).
-But when it comes to UX vs UI design, what’s the difference between the two?
-How does the role of a UX designer differ from a UI designer, and where do they overlap?
-And finally, how do they both contribute to the overall success of a digital product?
+UI and UX design are two of the most common design jobs you’ll come across in the world of product design.
+To get a better understanding of UX vs UI design and what elements set them apart, this article will aim to unpack a few questions: How does the role of a UX designer differ from a UI designer?
+Where do UI and UX design overlap?
+How do UX and UI design both contribute to the overall success of a digital product?

 “If UX is a brain of a product, then UI is its soul.” — Anton Mikhaltsov, Design Director @Awsmd